 Angel Anthony Mendez is the Art Director and Webmaster for Pageantry magazine.
 In addition to the design and layout of the magazine, Anthony is also responsible for Pageantry web presence, producing the Pageantry PodCast, casting models for the Fashion Showcase, and judging pageants, models and contestants for various awards and events.
 Arriving via New York, where he was the Art Director for Funco Promotions and an award winning artist and writer, he developed a loyal fan following through his Graphic Novel work published by Renegade Tribe Publishing.
 Anthony grew up in Long Island, New York and attended Hofstra University.
 He settled into an executive role as Art Director for Funco Promotions and worked with corporate power houses such as Disney, Target, McDonalds, and Coke.
 The day after getting married in NY, Anthony moved to Florida and entered the magazine Publishing industry with Pageantry magazine in 2006.

-Erika Houvouras, Pageantry’s Editor, is a Florida native with a background in education and child development.
-After graduating from Florida State University with a BA in English Literature, she began teaching middle school and high school English in Central Florida.
-Erika has been a teacher and English department leader for almost 20 years.
-She became Pageantry magazine’s editor with the Summer 2016 edition.
+Nikki Gardiner, Nikki Gardiner, Pageantry’s Editor, is originally from Atlanta, Georgia but has called Florida home for the past 20 years.
+After graduating from Florida State University with a double major in English Literature and Political Science, she began teaching middle school and high school English in Central Florida.
+She became Pageantry magazine’s editor with the Summer 2019 edition.